x00tex/hackTheBox/Boxes/linux/Retired/unicode/README.md

 That means this is a lfi but there are some filters we need to bypass.

-* Good resourse on WAF bypass: https://jlajara.gitlab.io/web/2020/02/19/Bypass_WAF_Unicode.html
+* Good resource on WAF bypass: https://jlajara.gitlab.io/web/2020/02/19/Bypass_WAF_Unicode.html

 And based on the box name, successfully bypass WAF with unicode character `︰` which Normalization as `..`